 If I had traveled with a friend, I wouldn't have spent much one-on-one time with anyone else.
 For me, the closest bonds are made when I can just sit with someone at a cafe and have great conversation over drinks like I did in Colombia.

 3. Do whatever you want

 One of the best parts of traveling alone is the ability to make your own itinerary and change it whenever and however you want without having to consider anyone else's preferences.
 One day in Medellín, I was feeling a bit sick and still tired from traveling so instead of doing a walking tour as I had planned, I had breakfast in the hotel, slept in, and found a cafe where I could relax and people watch.
-If I was traveling with someone who was set on checking everything off the day's itinerary and not willing to go out alone, that may have been a problem.
+If I was traveling with someone who was set on checking everything off the day's itinerary and also not willing to go out without me, that may have been a problem.

 In Cartagena, I went on a papaya bender.
 I always thought I didn't like papaya, but that was just because the papaya we get in the States is unripe and tasteless.
-Afro-Colombian women in traditional dress would sell papaya within the walled historic section of Cartagena, right across from my hotel, and the hotel breakfast always included a fruit bar.
-I can't count how many times I made a papaya detour, but I know it was enough to have irritated anyone who might have been traveling with me.
+Afro-Colombian women in traditional dress (palenqueras) would sell papaya within the walled historic section of Cartagena, right across from my hotel, and the hotel breakfast always included a fruit bar.
+I can't count how many times I made a papaya detour, but I know it was enough to have possibly irritated anyone who might have been traveling with me.